onesumten/comp6710-s2-functional_java/README.md

 # Abstract
-This is about the functional java in ANU.
+This is about the functional java at ANU.
 It's a new experience of leaning java.
 Actually this is a toy language which is uesd for education.